Accession of Bangladesh to ASEAN: ASEAN Partnership

-In July 2023, Foreign Minister AK Abdul Momen led the Bangladeshi delegation to the 30th ASEAN Regional Forum (ARF) in Jakarta.
-In ARF speeches he pushed ASEAN members to take the country as a sectoral dialogue partner, urging ASEAN members to provide active support to Bangladesh's candidacy for attaining Sectoral Dialogue Partner status by the next ASEAN Summit.
+In July 2023, Foreign Minister AK Abdul Momen led the Bangladeshi delegation to the 30th ARF in Jakarta.
+In ARF speeches, he pushed ASEAN members to take the country as a sectoral dialogue partner, urging ASEAN members to provide active support to Bangladesh's candidacy for attaining Sectoral Dialogue Partner status by the next ASEAN Summit.

 On the sidelines of that July 2023 meeting, Momen met ASEAN Secretary-General Kao Kim Hourn in Jakarta.
 The Secretary-General assured of extending full support to Bangladesh's effort to become an ASEAN sectoral dialogue.
 Momen also held a bilateral with Indonesia's foreign minister (Indonesia was ASEAN chair in 2023) and specifically requested Jakarta's help in securing a consensus on Bangladesh's SDP bid at the upcoming ASEAN Summit.
+On 13 July 2023, Momen then met Singapore's Foreign Minister Vivian Balakrishnan on the same forum and raised Bangladesh's bid to become an ASEAN Sectoral Dialogue Partner (SDP), urging Singapore to help expedite that effort.
+In response, Singapore assured full support for Bangladesh's endeavour to attain SDP status with ASEAN as part of broader discussions on expanding bilateral cooperation in trade, investment, and other sectors.

 Towards the end of 2023, Bangladesh's foreign minister made similar overtures.
-In November 2023 at a Foreign Service Academy event in Dhaka, Momen reiterated that Bangladesh was willing to become a Sectoral Dialogue Partner (SDP) of ASEAN to deepen ties.
-He highlighted Bangladesh's contributions to regional issues (e.g. the Rohingya refugee situation) and renewed Dhaka's commitment to the ASEAN process.
+In November 2023, at a Foreign Service Academy event in Dhaka, Momen reiterated that Bangladesh was willing to become a Sectoral Dialogue Partner (SDP) of ASEAN to deepen ties.
+He highlighted Bangladesh's contributions to regional issues (e.g., the Rohingya refugee situation) and renewed Dhaka's commitment to the ASEAN process.

+On 26 February 2024, the Asean Dhaka Committee (ADC), an informal grouping of the heads of eight ASEAN diplomatic missions in Dhaka representing Brunei, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam, held assurance to Bangladesh of their backing for its bid to become an ASEAN Sectoral Dialogue Partner (SDP), after Bangladesh's Foreign Minister Hasan Mahmud requested their support with a view to attaining the status by the next ASEAN Summit in Vientiane in October 2024.